rombrew/phobia/doc/SelfTest.md

 ## Overview

-This page describes how to verify the integrity of PMC.
+This page describes how to verify the electrical integrity of PMC.

 ## Automated Self Test